Get the word out

 Does it make a difference?

-How to evaluate the impact of PPI so that the practice can be improved is a hot-button topic in the global discussion on the development of PPI.
-We are involved in collecting information from across the network of 20 BRCs and beyond on how the impact of PPI can be evaluated.
+We are part of a mapping exercise collecting information from across the network of 20 BRCs and beyond on how the impact of PPI can be evaluated.
 We have joined Patient Focused Medicines Development, the world’s first online platform for mapping patient involvement in research initiatives and assessing their impact against a co-developed framework of criteria.
 We are using this tool to log PPI activities and help us monitor the impact of our PPI endeavours to inform future strategy developments.

 Embed PPI in the Governance of the Sheffield BRC